kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 For `spec.contextAwareResources`, it will be hardcoded on the policy chart template.

+Only those values that are actually configurable should be in values.yml and questions.yml.
+For example, if a policy is non mutating, it should not to have a `spec.mutating: false` in the values.yml nor questions.yml.

 ### Chart template

 The `templates/policy.yaml` will match the policy templates shipped in the `kubewarden-defaults` Helm chart.

+- The `spec.module` will be constructed by appending `.Values.global.cattle.systemDefaultRegistry` and `.Values.module.repository`.
+- The `metadata.annotations` for severity and category will be obtained from the policy metadata.yml annotations `io.kubewarden.policy.severity` and `io.kubewarden.policy.category`.

 As an example:

 ```
 ---